PAM-oirs: My Life in 6 Words

 At the time I started this, the folks at Smith had recently issued another request for 6 word submissions on the topic of motherhood.
 They called them the “Mom-oirs.”
 My friend Diane ran with the ball (or more aptly, the keyboard) and suggested that I call my entries “Pam-oirs” and so they were deemed.

 I’ve toyed with the idea of explaining the six words in the post that follows ~ sort of a Paul Harvey-esque “Rest of the Story” ~ but I’m not sure if that wouldn’t take away from the mystery of just 6 words.
-We are intrigued wondering what happened to Hemmingway’s baby.
+We are intrigued wondering what happened to Hemingway’s baby.
 Just think how disappointing to find out it was only an ad on Ebay for some ugly baby shoes he’d received as a gift?!

 In addition to the daily Pam-oirs, I’ve created another page on this site ~ Monthly Review ~ to track the patterns and themes that reveal themselves, and the insights that I’ve gleaned from this process.
 Can you summarize your life in exactly 6 words?
 Now that’s an interesting question.